KalbeDigitalLab/next-basket-recommendation_time-aware/README.md

 ```

 ## Program

+### Cloud (Kaggle)

+In regard to the execution of our main and latest code, `TAIW-emos-emb.ipynb`, it is advisable to leverage cloud-based computing resources due to the program's substantial memory requirements.
+Furthermore, the embedding data is only accessible through Kaggle Datasets.
+By utilizing Kaggle Notebooks, the data can be directly incorporated into the analysis, streamlining the workflow.

+### Local

 Preprocessing code can be found on `Prep-*.ipynb` (for EMOS and EPM).
 But it is optional because the preprocessed data already available in the downloaded dataset before.